Northern black racer: Habitat

 Northern black racer are a terrestrial species and are found in open, grassy areas or in open forest adjacent to grassy areas.
 They prefer drier habitats.
 They will inhabit urban and agricultural areas, barrier islands, and grasslands in mountains.
 The Northern black racer will seek refuge under objects like logs, rocks, and other debris during the night or on cool days.

 Reproduction

 Upon reaching sexual maturity, C. c. constrictor begins migrating to grasslands that support adult mating opportunities that occurs from April to October, with an unimodal or one peak during the late spring to early summer periods.
+A study found that juvenile young obtain calcium from the eggshell during incubation.
+This indicates that eggshell composition plays an active role in supporting skeletal development before hatching.

 Symbol

 The northern black racer is the state reptile of Ohio.